 - Technical

-Coaches need to understand that, players do not play matches with only their technique.
+Coaches need to understand that players do not play matches only with their technique.
 They need to coach the entire human being (not just their technique).
-So, to truly improve match performance a coach must deal with all 4 factors, each with its own challenges, development path, traps to avoid, and methods.
-Developing all of the components in a cohesive way is called the “Integrated Approach”.
-It has been systemized by top international coach, coach educator and former Canadian Head National Coach, Louis Cayer.
-It is a more holistic, inter-connection between all the factors since each one is important.
+So, to truly improve match performance, a coach must address all four factors, each with its own challenges, development paths, traps to avoid, and methods.

 One important note about the Integrated approach.
 It does not mean a coach must become an expert specialist in every one of the 4 factors.
 But they must have sufficient tools to develop each one.